g8d3/p1/s4-trade/t1/plan.md

 3. for each of top N gainers, get ohlcv using coingecko api, api key can be set using env var, make candle durations and candle quantities configurables by user, this means many durations and many quantities.

 4. use data to find out support and resistance levels for different candle durations

+I do not know how to present this to admin and users, I suppose a web app is the best way, but you can also propose.